Qiming-Huang/Qiming-Huang.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Starting my PhD at the University of Birmingham, School of Computer Science, as a member of the [MIx Group](https://mix.jianbojiao.com/) under the supervision of Prof. [Jianbo Jiao](https://jianbojiao.com/).
+Starting my PhD at the School of Computer Science, University of Birmingham.